HarrieO/HarrieO.github.io/_pages/cv.md

   * Research Group: [Information Retrieval Lab Amsterdam](https://irlab.science.uva.nl/)
   * Promotor: [prof. dr. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/)
   * Thesis: [Learning from User Interactions with Rankings: A Unification of the Field](../publication/2021-phd-thesis)
-  * My thesis won an [Andreas Bonn medal](https://gngh.nl/nieuws/uitreiking-van-de-andreas-bonn-medailles-en-sarphati-talentprijs-26-april-2024/) in 2024.
+  * Thesis won an [Andreas Bonn medal](https://gngh.nl/nieuws/uitreiking-van-de-andreas-bonn-medailles-en-sarphati-talentprijs-26-april-2024/) in 2024.
 * **MSc in Artificial Intelligence**, University of Amsterdam, 2014-2016
   * Graduated Cum Laude with an average of 9.1.
   * Completed Honours program by performing and publishing research in the ILPS research group headed by prof. dr. Maarten de Rijke.